What are G Suite Groups?

 - Q&A forums, specifically for questions and some kind of help desk.

-G Suite Groups are not a shared inbox
+G Suite Groups as a shared inbox

-- Assignment of emails to team members;
+- Easy Assignment of emails to team members, also called email delegation;

 - Simple and organized user interface;